fbpx

 Short-stay work visas

-Short-stay work visas are for those who want to take on temporary or seasonal jobs in Australia, such as in agriculture and hospitality, before returning home.
+Short-stay work visas are for those who want to take on temporary or seasonal jobs in Australia, such as agriculture and hospitality, before returning home.

 • Having functional English language skills